The cooperation between Germany and Israel includes the EU's research framework programmes in which Israel has been participating since 1996.

 The work by the foundations and bilateral programmes funded by the BMBF are equally as important as the political cooperation between the countries' respective governments.
 The pillars of scientific cooperation are the German-Israeli Foundation for Scientific Research and Development (GIF), the German-Israeli Project Cooperation (DIP), the Martin Buber Society of Fellows in the Humanities and the Minerva Foundation play a particularly important role.

 The German-Israeli Foundation for Scientific Research and Development (GIF) provides funding to about 60 German-Israeli civil research projects each year in all fields of science and academia, e.g. natural sciences, life sciences, medicine as well as humanities and social sciences.

-Since its establishment in 1986 the Foundation has granted project funding to over 1,000 bilateral projects across all disciplines.
+Since its establishment in 1986 the Foundation has granted project funding to over 1,300 bilateral projects across all disciplines.
 Funding is provided for periods of three years.
-Under the "Young Scientists" Programme, the Foundation also supports young German and Israeli scientists and scholars aged up to 40 and within seven years of obtaining their doctorates who want to present their research activities in Israel or in Germany.
-The programme supports about 45 projects each year.
+Under the "Young Scientists" programme, the Foundation also supports young German and Israeli scientists and scholars aged up to 40 and within seven years of obtaining their doctorates who want to present their research activities in Israel or in Germany.
+Up to now, about 440 Young Scientists have been funded under this programme.
 The endowment capital provided for the GIF by the German BMBF and the Israeli MoE currently amounts to 211 million euros.